dylanhorowitz1-lang/NFL-Playoff-Pool-2026/README.md

-# NFL-Playoff-Pool-2026
+# 2026 NFL-Playoff-Pool
-NFL Playoff Pool 2026
+This website host the 2026 NFL Playoff Pool